Praisenjab/Insurance_Discourse_BERT_Analysis/README.md

 # Insurance comprehension gaps in Nigerian online discourse

-This repository supports the MIT 8212 seminar paper by Praise Ejama Njab.
+This repository supports a seminar paper by Praise Ejama Njab.
 The study analyses selected public Nairaland posts and replies, Google Play insurance application reviews, and YouTube comments using BERTopic and TF IDF with K means.
 The findings are then converted into requirements for a proposed governed retrieval augmented generation knowledge system.

 The seminar delivers a research and system design blueprint.
 It does not claim that the RAG application has already been implemented or evaluated.